AdobeDocs/campaign-web.en/help/v8/get-started/connect-to-campaign.md

 ## Access to Adobe Campaign {#access-to-campaign}

-To access your Campaign environment, select **Campaign** from Adobe Experience Cloud home page.
+To access your Campaign environment, select **Campaign** from the **Quick Access** section of the Adobe Experience Cloud home page.

-You can also use the solution switcher to browse between your Adobe Experience Cloud solutions and apps.
+If you are already connected to another Adobe Experience Cloud solution, you can also browse to your Campaign environment from the solution switcher on the top right of your screen.

 ![](assets/solution-switcher.png)

 If you have access to multiple environments, including Campaign Control Panel, click the **Launch** button for the correct instance.

 ![](assets/launch-campaign.png)

+You are now connected to Campaign.
+Learn how to start using the user interface in [this page](user-interface.md).

 ## Adobe Experience Cloud top navigation {#top-bar}